pieterjd/automate-boring-tasks/slides/templating.md

 Note:
 * Investigating API, investigating, writing down calls in my notebook
 * Token expires everyday, have to update my notes constantly
-* Solution: use env variables for token, use this variable in api calls, when new token - just update environment variable
+* CLICK - Solution: use env variables for token, use this variable in api calls, when new token - just update environment variable

 ## Scripting - Powershell